Drakonkinst/DrakonsDatapacks/utils/README.md

 ### Adding Resource Packs

 Include an `assets` folder in your datapack to add resources (textures, models, lang files, sounds, etc.) to your datapack.
-When the build script is run, this assets folder will **not be included** in the zipped datapack and will instead be merged with other datapacks in the build target to create a **merged resource pack** at `<outPath>/resources.zip`.
+When the build script is run, this assets folder will **not be included** in the zipped datapack and will instead be merged with other datapacks in the build target to create a **merged resource pack** at `<outPath>/resources.zip`. **You do not need to include a pack.mcmeta.**

+This `assets` folder can be automatically included with the `new_datapack.py` script by including `r` as an argument.
+For example, `python new_datapack.py r` will create template asset files in the newly created datapack.

-When loaded into a singleplayer world, this should automatically load the textures as if they were bundled with the world.
+When loaded into a singleplayer world, this should automatically load the textures as if they were bundled with the world (you may need to exit and re-enter the world for changes to take effect).
 This must be manually be set as the server's resource pack in the case of servers.

 The merge order priority is **arbitrary** so textures may override one another.
 Namespaces should be used to prevent conflicts.